 DO Take Them to a Groomer

 This can help eliminate the stress of taking care of such a unique coat by yourself.
-Professional grooming at least once a month is recommended, especially if you brush your Aussie only once a week at home.
+Professional grooming at least once a month is recommended.

 DON’T Shave Your Aussie